MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 ### Get the configuration file, Workspace ID, and Workspace key

-1. Go to the [Microsoft Defender ATP online service](https://securitycenter.windows.com/) and sign in.
+1. Go to the [Microsoft Defender for Endpoint online service](https://securitycenter.windows.com/) and sign in.
 1. Select **Settings**, then select **Onboarding** under the **Device management** heading.
 1. For the operating system, select **Windows 10**.
 1. Choose **Microsoft Endpoint Configuration Manager current branch and later** for the deployment method.